shalomkerry/shalomkerry.github.io/_posts/2025-03-25-The-Prince-Of-Egypt-Is-Indeed-A-Masterpeice.md

 So Horrible Plagues happen.
 10 in total.
 ## The Plagues
+<iframe width="660" height="315" src="https://www.youtube.com/embed/GJleW4TCQM0?si=c4gpG40b65epWwpN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 This is an also a really great scene.
-The plague scene shows the tension between these two brothers and what Ramezzes was feeling.
+The plague scene shows the tension between these Moses and Rameezes.
+In order the plagues were:- Water turned to blood, frogs, lice, flies, pestilence on Livestock, boils, hail, locusts, darkness and Death of the Firstborn.

-## The death of Pharaos Son
+## The Death of Pharaos Son
 Sadly Pharao doesn't give in till the last plague.
 And it came at a great loss.

 The people after years of slavery are finally free.
 Jubille.
 Joy.
 Freedom.

-## The People, The Sea,
+## The Sea, Israel, Pharao's Army
 It didn't Last Long.
 Well now they are going to die.
 The Read Sea before them Pharaos furious army behind them they were doomed to death.

-## The Fire
+## God saves Them
 No God wasn't going to let them die like that.
 He was going to show his outstretched arm and deliver them from this Army.
 A Fire hinders the army from reaching the people and before them...

 ## The Sea Parts
 Moses outsrteches his Staff and The Sea parts way.
 Wall of water standing to let them pass safely on dry land.